 An adaptive planning and monitoring approach acknowledges that planning is an ongoing process rather than a one-time activity.
 This represents one of the most significant differences between traditional static planning and Agile adaptive planning.
-In Agile, teams continuously revisit and update the plan based on new information, changing priorities, and real-world feedback.
-The tools described in this article help teams proactively manage work, detect problems early, and deliver value consistently across iterations.
+Unlike traditional methods, where plans are fixed at the outset and rarely revisited, Agile embraces change as a natural and expected part of delivery.
+In Agile, teams continuously revisit and update the plan based on new information, changing priorities, and real-world feedback gathered throughout each iteration.

 Agile Reviews

-Reviews are typically conducted by experts from outside the team, and their input carries meaningful weight in shaping the direction of the product.
+Agile or sprint reviews are typically conducted by experts from outside the team, and their input carries meaningful weight in shaping the direction of the product.
 At a certain level, reviews from outside the Agile team can appear to challenge pure self-organisation, since they introduce additional stakeholders who evaluate the product increment from different viewpoints.
 However, this does not need to diminish agility.

 If reviews are genuinely needed and beneficial to the organisation, they should be treated as internal requirements to be weighed alongside external customer requirements.
 Just as self-organisation can be used to meet customer-facing demands, it can also be applied to meet internal review obligations effectively.